Isaac Stevens: Civil War

-Death on the battlefield
+Death on battlefield

 A combination of an increasingly violent thunderstorm and unrelenting Confederate fire had slowed the advance of the 79th New York Regiment to a crawl.
 Five successive regimental color bearers had died leading the line.
 When Stevens saw that yet another soldier who was carrying the regimental flag had been shot, he raced from his position in the rear, through the panicked body of his men, to wrench the flag from the wounded man's grasp.
 According to witnesses, the injured color bearer - knowing the regimental flag would be a target - yelled at Stevens "for God's sake, General, don't take the colors!"

-Stevens ignored the man's appeal and seized the colors, at which point his own son Hazard – who was serving in the regiment – was shot and injured by a Confederate volley.
+Stevens ignored the man's appeal and seized the colors, at which point his own son, Hazard, who was serving in the regiment, was shot and injured by a Confederate volley.
 Hazard Stevens cried out to his father for help, to which the general replied, "I can't attend to you now, Hazard.
 Corporal Thompson, see to my boy".
-Stevens turned to his men and yelled "Follow your General!"
+Stevens turned to his men and yelled, "Follow your General!"
 Facing the Confederate line and waving the recovered regimental colors, Stevens proceeded to charge the Confederate positions, his men following in close order.
 The renewed advance forced the defending Louisianans to fall back into the woods.

 Stevens led his men over the abandoned Confederate ramparts, pursuing the retreating Confederate forces into the forest.
 At that moment, a Confederate bullet struck Stevens in the head, killing him instantly.
 As he collapsed, his body twisted, wrapping itself in the flag that he was still carrying and staining it with his blood.
 According to a period newspaper report, Stevens' body was recovered an hour after his death, his hands still clenched around the staff of the flag.

 He was buried in Island Cemetery in Newport, Rhode Island.

+Religious views

+By the time Stevens started attending Philip's Academy, he had already formed his views on religion and became a Unitarian Universalist, which he was very strong on.
+During a religious revival, one of the teachers, who had recently converted, sought to educate the students about religion, and offered to answer any question.
+Stevens asked: "Can a sincere Univeralist be saved?", the teacher answered with a simple: "No".
+In response, Stevens bombarded the teacher with further theological questions.
+The debate ended with the teacher admitting he could not answer Stevens' question and withdrew from answering questions.

+Later that class, the same teacher asked the class if they wanted to attend an afternoon revival meeting instead of class, and all stood up, except Stevens.